 Communication Arts and Media Academy

 The Communication Arts and Media Academy is an academy that teaches students to use technology in order to communicate.
 This academy deals mostly with visual arts, with classes Animation I (3D and 2D), Graphic Design I, II, III, and Video Production I, II, and III.
-The academy is run by two teachers, Robert Zorn (Video Production) and Rachel Robinson (Graphic Design).
+The academy is run by two teachers, Robert Zorn (Video Production) and Noelle Castorena (Graphic Design).
 In these courses, students learn how to create visually pleasing works and how these works impact the viewer.
 Each class deals with ads and videos that could possibly be seen or distributed throughout the community.
 Students put together portfolios and reels of their works at the end of each year, posing as a type of technological resume.

 Trailblazer Media: Click here to view our You Tube channel.

 Nervy Novices: Click here to view our online comics.